 People with face blindness may struggle to notice differences in faces of strangers.
 Others may even have a hard time recognizing familiar faces.
-It’s of the general population.
+It’s

 The most common symptom of face blindness is an inability to recognize or discriminate between faces.
 This may make forming relationships more difficult, both in a personal and professional setting.
 It may be extremely difficult for people with face blindness to identify a person who shows up in a different setting or context than the one they’re used to.